tflori/orm/docs/relationDefinition.md

 > If you need additional properties in the relation table you need an entity for it.

-#### One To One
+#### One-To-One

-The one to one relationship is very rarely.
+The *one-to-one* relationship is very rarely.
 Mostly it is used to hide additional data from a otherwise big table.
-It is configured for the owner (the table with the foreign key) exactly the same as a one to many relationship.
+It is configured for the owner (the table with the foreign key) exactly the same as a *one-to-many* relationship.
 The related entity may have the relation defined - the `'opponent'` is required here.

 Example (one article has additional data):